ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Training and testing set

 \subsection{Fitting the parametric model}

-To generate training and testing data for our emulator, we compute the best-fitting parameters of Eqs.~\ref{eq:p3d_model} and ~\ref{eq:dnl} to measurements from the simulations described in \S\ref{sec:input_sims}.
-We fit the model using \pthreed measurements from $k=0.09$ to $5\iMpc$ and \poned measurements from $k_\parallel=0.09$ to $4\iMpc$.
-The size of our simulation boxes determines the largest scales used, while the maximum wavenumbers are set by the smallest scales measured by \citep{ravoux2023DarkEnergySpectroscopica, karacayli2024Optimal1DLy}.
-We remind the reader that the large-scale behavior of \pthreed is set by the 2 \lya linear biases (see Eq.~\ref{eq:p3d_model}); consequently, the model can make accurate predictions for \pthreed on arbitrarily large (linear) scales as long as these 2 parameters are measured precisely.
+To generate training and testing data for our emulator, we computed the best-fitting parameters of Eqs.~\ref{eq:p3d_model} and ~\ref{eq:dnl} to measurements from the simulations described in Sect.~\ref{sec:input_sims}.
+We fitted the model using \pthreed measurements from $k=0.09$ to $5\iMpc$ and \poned measurements from $k_\parallel=0.09$ to $4\iMpc$.
+The size of our simulation boxes determines the largest scales used, while the smallest scales measured by DESI set the maximum wavenumbers \citep{ravoux2023DarkEnergySpectroscopica, karacayli2024Optimal1DLy}.
+It is important to note that the two \lya linear biases determine the large-scale behavior of \pthreed (see Eq.~\ref{eq:p3d_model}), and thus \forestflow could make accurate predictions for \pthreed on arbitrarily large (linear) scales as long as the \lya linear biases are measured accurately.